-- Overall, we rate Health Magazine borderline pseudoscience and Left-Center biased based on story selection and Mixed for factual reporting due to some claims that are not always supported by science.
+- Overall, we rate Health Magazine as borderline pseudoscience, and Left-Center biased based on story selection and Mixed for factual reporting due to some claims that are not always supported by science.

 Factual Reporting: MIXED

 Press Freedom Rating: MOSTLY FREE

 Traffic/Popularity: High Traffic

 Founded in 1981, Health is an American magazine focused on women’s health.
 The magazine’s topics range from diet to dealing with life issues such as relationships and stress.